-RCTC's Automobile Mechanic major is designed to prepare students for careers in the automotive industry.
+RCTC's Automotive Technician major is designed to prepare students for careers in the automotive industry.
 They will learn to inspect, maintain, diagnose, and repair, automobiles and light trucks.
 Our goal is to prepare students for the ASE certification test.

-Instruction includes courses in servicing vehicles, diagnosis and repair of brakes, steering and suspension, starting and charging systems, electrical service, engine overhaul, fuel systems, driveline and differentials, clutches, automatic, manual transmissions, and air conditioning.
-A welding course is also part of our program.
+Instruction includes courses in servicing vehicles, diagnosis and repair of brakes, steering and suspension, starting and charging systems, electrical service, engine overhaul, fuel systems, driveline and differentials, clutches, automatic, manual transmissions, air conditioning and welding.